Work Triangle Basics

 - Electrical outlets

 - Lighting fixtures

 - Heating/Air vents (see sample drawing at bottom of screen to give you some ideas)

 - Record the height from finished floor for items like windows, outlets, and vents.

 - Record measurements of any freestanding furniture pieces or appliances that may stay in the room.

 - Have an electrician check the electrical service panel conditions to ensure it can handle any change of appliances you may be making in the kitchen as well as safety features such as ground fault circuit protections.
 Make sure the lighting you have or will be implementing won’t be in the way of your new cabinetry or will be placed in the proper location of your new cabinet plan before installing.

 - If attic or basement walls will be affected by the renovation, make sure any plumbing or venting changes are verified by a professional.

-- Note window size & placement along with trim and or projected trim to be used if still in rough frame and sill dimensions, also make note of any crown molding they may intersect with cabinetry going to ceiling.
+- Note window size & placement along with trim and or projected trim to be used if still in rough frame and sill dimensions, also make note of any crown molding they may intersect with cabinetry going to the ceiling.